alejoamiras/crypto-ecosystems-script/README.md

    - Be specific in queries to reduce API calls
    - Use exclusions to filter unwanted results
    - Cache results when doing repeated analysis

+5. **File Management**:
+   - All results auto-save to `output/` directory
+   - Directory is gitignored by default
+   - Files are timestamped for tracking
+   - Clean up old files periodically

 ## Advanced Usage